These onions are just as tasty at room temperature as they are hot.

 - 3 tablespoons extra virgin olive oil or butter

-- 3 Tbsp cider, malt or white wine vinegar
+- 3 tablespoons cider, malt or white wine vinegar

 - 1 tablespoon honey

 1 Peel the onions: The hardest part about this recipe is peeling the onions.
 If you are using pearl or small cipollini onions, blanch them in boiling water for a minute or so and then plunge them into ice water to stop the cooking.
 Slice off the root and stem ends, and the papery skin should slip right off.

 2 Boil the onions: Bring a pot of salty water to a boil, and boil your onions for 4-10 minutes, or until they are tender.
 Smaller onions will need less time.
 You want them al dente, not soft, because they will cook a bit more in the frying pan.
 Drain the onions well and set aside.

 3 Fry the onions: Get a frying pan hot over medium-high heat and add the olive oil.
 Let the olive oil get hot for a minute or two and add the onions.
 They will spit a little because they are full of moisture.
 Let them sizzle until you get some browning on a couple sides of the onion, about 4-5 minutes.

 4 Add honey and vinegar mixture to pan: Meanwhile, mix the honey and vinegar vigorously until the honey dissolves.
 Add it to the frying pan.
 It will spit and sizzle violently.
 Turn the onions to coat with the mixture and turn the heat down to medium.
 Sprinkle salt over everything.